 After 11 years of being in business together Tammy decided to go to university to pursue a degree in Journalism.
 They closed their business and Ron worked in construction to provide a steady income for the duration.
 In her fourth year Tammy made the unfortunate discovery that she didn’t want to be a reporter—she felt too old to compete.
 She wasn’t up for the demanding hours and frequent relocations a newbie in the field must endure, especially in a small market.
 Michael Harris, the renowned author and journalist, confirmed this with a succinct observation.
 (You’ll have to ask her what was said.)

 In July 2012, after two brief stints at administrative work, Tammy found herself sorting used books.
 The work provided a great deal of motivation to revisit a story she’d started shortly after graduation in May 2010.
 In September 2012, with 10,000 words in, she picked up the thread of the story with no trouble.
 14 months later she finished the first draft of Seeker’s Gift.
-She is currently revising and hoping to query agents in early 2014.
+After an additional three years and six drafts, she has finally completed all the revisions she feels are necessary and is ready to query her first agent in January 2017.

 Want more?
 Take the tabs to the right.